-Instead of using the probabilistic framework [14], we solve the above mentioned issues in an iterative way using the predicted landmarks.
-The fact that we obtain landmark locations along with the detections, enables us to improve the post-processing step so that all the tasks benefit from it.
+The fact that we obtain the landmark locations along with the detections, enables us to improve the postprocessing step so that all the tasks benefit from it.
 We propose two novel methods: Iterative Region Proposals (IRP) and Landmarks-based Non-Maximum Suppression (L-NMS) to improve the performance.
-IRP improves the recall by generating more candidate proposals by using the predicted landmarks information from the initial set of region proposals.
-On the other hand, L-NMS improves the localization by re-adjusting the detected bounding boxes according to the predicted landmarks and performing NMS on top of them.
-No additional training is required for these methods.

-Iterative Region Proposals (IRP): We use a fast version of Selective Search [53] which extracts around 2000 regions from an image.
+Iterative Region Proposals (IRP): We use a fast version of Selective Search [43] which extracts around 2000 regions from an image.
 We call this version Fast_SS.
 It is quite possible that some faces with poor illumination or small size fail to get captured by any candidate region with a high overlap.
 The network would fail to detect that face due to low score.
 In these situations, it is desirable to have a candidate box which precisely captures the face.
-Hence, we generate a new candidate bounding box from the predicted landmark points using the FaceRectCalculator provided by [28], and pass it again through the network.
-The new region, being more localized yields a higher detection score and improves the corresponding tasks output, thus increasing the recall.
+Hence, we generate a new candidate bounding box from the predicted landmark points using the FaceRectCalculator provided by [22], and pass it again through the network.
+The new region, being more localized yields a higher detection score and the corresponding tasks output, thus increasing the recall.
 This procedure can be repeated (say T time), so that boxes at a given step will be more localized to faces as compared to the previous step.
-From our experiments, we found that the localization component saturates in just one step (T =

-1), which shows the strength of the predicted landmarks.
+From our experiments, we found that the localization component saturates in just one step (T =1), which shows the strength of the predicted landmarks.
 The pseudo-code of IRP is presented in Algorithm 1.
-The usefulness of IRP can be seen in Figure 3, which shows a low-resolution face region cropped from the top-right image in Figure 15.
+The usefulness of IRP can be seen in Figure 3, which shows a low-resolution face region cropped from the top-right image in Figure 14.